reactive-streams/reactive-streams-jvm/tck/README.md

 Notable configuration options include:

-* `maxElementsFromPublisher` – which should only be overridden in case the Publisher under test is not able to provide arbitrary length streams, e.g. it's wrapping a `Future<T>` and thus can only publish up to 1 element.
-In such case you should return `1` from this method.
+* `maxElementsFromPublisher` – must be overridden in case the Publisher being tested is of bounded length, e.g. it's wrapping a `Future<T>` and thus can only publish up to 1 element, in which case you would return `1` from this method.
 It will cause all tests which require more elements in order to validate a certain Rule to be skipped,
-* `boundedDepthOfOnNextAndRequestRecursion` – which should only be overridden in case of synchronous Publishers.
+* `boundedDepthOfOnNextAndRequestRecursion` – which must be overridden when verifying synchronous Publishers.
-  This number will be used to validate if a `Subscription` actually solves the "unbounded recursion" problem (Rule 3.3).
+  This number returned by this method will be used to validate if a `Subscription` adheres to Rule 3.3 and avoids "unbounded recursion".

 ### Timeout configuration
 Publisher tests make use of two kinds of timeouts, one is the `defaultTimeoutMillis` which corresponds to all methods used